 It is also possible to use the lounge when flying into London City.
 Arriving passengers are immediately collected at the aircraft with their luggage and driven to the lounge for customs and immigration.
 You can then use the lounge until you are ready to head into London.

 How to book

 You can book the London City First Class Lounge for £95 per person.

 Though it says in the T&Cs that you must pre-book by 4pm on the day before your flight, last minute bookings are possible depending on third party resource.

-You can book the lounge in advance via their agent LoungeBuddy by clicking here.
+You can book the lounge in advance via the airport website.